 Due to the historical industrial zoning, numerous environmental problems existed in the project area varying from chemicals and different pollutants including heavy metal contaminants, ground water and petroleum byproducts.

-From its inception, the project has been part of a Volunteer Cleanup Program (VCP) through the Texas Commission of Environmental Quality (TCEQ).
+The most recent cleanup project taking place in the project area is located in what will be the North section of the Bypass Channel of the Central City Flood Control Project.
 This means every part of the environmental remediation related to the project is cleaned to residential standards.
 To date, 18 out of the 27 total properties identified have been cleaned to residential standards.
 A certificate of completion from TCEQ has been received for each of the 18 parcels.

 StarRFoam is the most recent cleanup project taking place in the project area.
 This is a property located in what will be the North section of the Bypass Channel of the Central City Flood Control Project.
 USACE requires that property supplied by TRWD for the Project is clean prior to USACE beginning construction.
 The property was accepted into the Voluntary Cleanup Program (VCP) by TCEQ and has an approved Response Action Plan (RAP) to remediate the site.
 This project will follow the RAP to clean the site and make it ready for USACE use in the future.
 The work being done on site includes the removal and hauling of contaminated soils on property to meet TCEQ requirements for a Certificate of Completion from VCP.
 Once a certificate of completion is received this property will be ready for use by USACE.